mskcc/beagle/README.md

 make install
 ```

-- If using a m1 mac, use:
+- If using a m1 mac, install with:
 ```
 make install-m1
 ```